Grand opening for B&G Tasty Foods at Gretna's Nebraska Crossing set for Saturday

 A grand-opening celebration for B&G Tasty Foods at Nebraska Crossing in Gretna will be Saturday from 11 a.m. to 7 p.m.

-It will mark the return of an iconic restaurant that operated near 80th and Dodge Streets for 66 years.
+It will mark the return of an iconic restaurant that operated near 80th and Dodge streets in Omaha for 66 years.
 Families flocked to the diner-like eatery for its loose-meat sandwiches, and it became a popular hangout for area teenagers.

 People are jazzed about the reopening, he said.
 He’s heard that some may plan to camp out Friday night so they can be at the front of the line early Saturday.